YuriiBaryshev/CyberSecurityHandbook/git/commands.md

 git checkout text.txt      # DANGER: undo changes in the file, return the file state existing in the index git clean -df              # Delete untraceable files and directories
 ```
+git mv - Move or rename a file, a directory, or a symlink